Be Respectful and Kind

 In addition to this:

 We are using a new school-wide discipline plan.
 Please see our school link to learn more about our expected behaviors.
 In our room, as students earn tickets for our school-wide plan, they will earn a ClassDojo point.
 Be sure to sign up on Classdojo.com to see how your child is doing!
 They will also keep a record in their homework folder of their points.
-For every 25 points students earn, they will earn a coupon for a variety of things like prize box choice, no shoe day, lunch with the teacher, etc.
+Once students reach their goal, they will earn a coupon for a variety of things like prize box choice, no shoe day, lunch with the teacher, etc.

 you want to bring snacks for the class for any reason (birthday celebration,

 holiday treat, etc.) please be aware of the OPS policy that states that only

 unopened store purchased food products can be passed out to the students.
 Please also be sensitive to

 to align with our emphasis on healthy living at Saddlebrook, and to lessen the

 distractions, the PTA has voted and agreed to limit the birthday celebrations.
 Students are more than

 welcome to bring treats as long as they are healthy-cupcakes, cookies, donuts, or other unhealthy items will now be sent